mlin2/DroidForce-1/README.md

 Actually this wasn't needed at all because the existing `app-PDPj-lib` is also doing a parsing with a repackaged version of JAXB (so we could have use it), the only problem for the team was we weren't sure if we will be kicking this `appPDPj-lib` from the project because none of us is very keen on its coding style.

-So we found ourselves in a passiv state with that kind of screenshot
+So we found ourselves stuck with that kind of screenshot and wasn't really possible to go further.

 ![PolicyEditor](http://i.imgur.com/yBHVdoN.png)